hashicorp/boundary/README.md

 an active session from the sessions page or via `boundary sessions`, make your own commands with `boundary connect -exec`, and so on.

+### Quickstart with Docker-Compose

+Start a preprovisioned Boundary environment with an IdentityProvider for OIDC Flow and a ssh server for testing the connect feature ([more](./docker-compose/README.md)).

 ### Going Further

 This example is a simple way to get started but omits several key steps that